 The behavior accommodates the human

-That pouring is the first half of what I call bidirectional accommodation.
+That dumping is the first half of what I call bidirectional accommodation.
 The human side.
 Get the thinking out with as little resistance as possible.
 The other half (structuring that raw material so the model can process it) is a separate problem, handled by separate tools.
 But it depends entirely on what goes in.
 If what goes in is already filtered, already polished, the tools downstream have less to work with.
-The behavior of talking, of staying raw, is what gives the rest of the system real material.

 Starting today

 Open your phone’s voice memo app or start a conversation with any AI tool.
 Talk about what you’re building, what’s frustrating you, what you figured out yesterday.
-Don’t perform.
-Don’t organize.
+Don’t organize it.
 Just talk.

 Brainstorm into a voice note at midnight.
 Answer your own questions out loud and let yourself change direction halfway through.
 One recording is enough to start.
 A month of them gives the tools a real body of material to process.

-The rawness is the point.
 When you talk instead of type, you stop editing before you’ve finished thinking.
 That unedited version carries your actual voice, your actual sentence structure, the way you actually move between ideas.
-It is the thing the tools need.
+The tools downstream need that material more than they need clean prompts.

 The full concept is input inversion.
 The framework that produced it is accommodation design.